Feyerabend/cc/ch04/sec4.4/storage/FLASH.md

 *3. Filesystem Area*
 - The remaining flash is used for file storage
-- MicroPython creates a simple filesystem here called "littlefs"
+- Here you can use MicroPython to create a simple filesystem here called "littlefs"

+*LittleFS is not a built-in part of the Pico’s flash structure.
+But it is a library/filesystem you choose to integrate to use the flash as a proper filesystem rather than raw storage.*

 ### How UF2 Flashing Works